imuguruza/nuttx_scripts/README.md

 # nuttx_scripts
-Nuttx Scripts for making easier dev's life
+Nuttx Scripts for making easier dev's life.

-`flas.sh`: Place the script at same level as `nuttx` and `apps` location
+Place the scripts at same level as `nuttx` and `apps` folders.

+`flas.sh`: Flashes `nuttx.bin` files into Olimex STM32 E407 or STM32L Discovery board.

+`config_parser.sh`: Copies NuttX `.config`s into a new `defconfig` file where commented lines are removed.

 ### Usage